Use NewCrop eRx to send electronic prescriptions for patients.

 To Create and Send a Prescription

-- Microsoft Edge will open with the Compose Rx tab selected.
-If the interface is not visible, check the task bar to ensure that Microsoft Edge is the focus.
+- Microsoft Edge opens with the Compose Rx tab selected.
+If the interface is not visible, check the task bar to ensure Microsoft Edge is the focus.

 - To find a drug:

 - In the Drug Search field, enter the drug name and click Drug Search.

 All matching drugs are displayed.
 If there are more 20 results total, click the dropdown next to a drug name to display all dosing options.
 If using the comprehensive version and there is an insurance formulary attached to this patient, formulary status appears in the first column.
 Click a formulary link to see therapeutic alternatives.
 See NewCrop eRx Drug Formulary Checks.

 - Click Favorites to choose from a list of saved prescriptions.

 - Click Drug Sets to choose from a list of saved groups of prescriptions.

 - Click Compounds to choose from a list of saved compound drugs.

 - Click the drug and dosing combination to select it.